fastnsilver/jenky/README.md

 ./bootstrap.sh
 ```

-Visit `http://localhost`.
+Visit `http://localhost` or the public IP address of the VM hosting your installation.
 (Or if you happen to be running Docker Toolbox, you're in a VM, so your IP address will be something like 192.68.99.100).

 You will be prompted to enter a password that is to be retrieved from startup log.